Make It Happen (Mariah Carey song): Copyright lawsuit

-Carey, Cole, Clivillés and Sony Music Entertainment were sued in June 1994 by songwriter Kevin McCord, who accused the party of incorporating significant musical elements from his 1979 song, "I Want to Thank You", into "Make It Happen".
+Carey, Cole, Clivillés and Sony Music Entertainment were sued in June 1994 by songwriter Kevin McCord, who accused the party of incorporating significant musical elements from his 1979 song, "I Want to Thank You", into "Make It Happen", the former which went onto become a hit song for singer Alicia Myers in 1981.
 McCord said, "If you listen to the chords at the beginning of the song, the similarity is obvious.
 It's the exact same chords in a different key"; he also noted lyrical similarities.
 Carey's side initially claimed McCord had no standing to sue, but McCord's attorney showed the song's copyright owners had transferred their legal interest in "I Want to Thank You" to McCord "in an effort to adjudicate their claims".
 Though a Carey spokesperson maintained the copyright infringement allegations were false, McCord said he had turned down settlement offers from Carey's camp.
 McCord eventually accepted a settlement offer of about US$500,000.

 Chart performance

-Carey's debut album sold over 15 million copies globally and produced four chart-topping singles on the Billboard Hot 100.
+Carey's debut album sold over 15 million copies globally and produced four chart-topping singles on the US Billboard Hot 100.
 Although "Emotions" became Carey's fifth chart-topping single in the US, sales for the album, Emotions, stalled.
 As sales of Emotions continued to plummet, Columbia released "Make It Happen" as the third worldwide single from the album.
-Following a strong promotional boost for the song, it only peaked at number 5 on the Hot 100, becoming Carey's lowest charting US single to that point.
+Following a strong promotional boost for the song, it only peaked at number five on the Hot 100, becoming Carey's lowest charting US single to that point.
 It remained in the top 40 for 16 weeks and was ranked at number 42 on Billboard's 1992 Year-End Chart.
 On the February 22, 1992, issue of RPM, "Make It Happen" debuted at number 97 on the Canadian singles chart.
-On May 16, the song reached its peak position of number 7, staying in the singles chart for 19 weeks.
+On May 16, the song reached its peak position of number seven, staying in the singles chart for 19 weeks.

 The song's charting throughout Australia and Europe was weak in comparison to Carey's previous singles (the single was not released in New Zealand, despite Carey's popularity in that country at the time).
 On the May 10, 1992, Australian Singles Chart, "Make It Happen" debuted at number 45.
 The following week, it rose to its peak of number 35, and spent five weeks within the chart.
 Similarly, in the Netherlands, the song attained a peak of 59 and spent only five weeks in the Dutch Top 100.
 The song entered the UK Singles Chart at number 20 on the week ending April 18, 1992.
 The following week, the song rose three spots to its peak position and charted for five weeks.
 "Make It Happen" was awarded a BMI Pop Award in 1992.